If you’re considering running a promotion over the holidays, have you stopped to work out if you can actually afford it?

 If you really don’t have wiggle room with your margins — or don’t have time to set up special product promotions — there’s still one thing you can do to attract customers: make their shipping free.

-Unexpected shipping fees are among the top reasons for abandoned shopping carts.
-Even a flat $5 fee can be seen as too much, if it’s unexpected!
-So consider waiving the fee over a certain amount for your holiday shoppers — say, for orders of $50 or more.
+Even a flat $5 fee can be seen as too much when people are on holiday shopping budgets.
+Consider waiving the fee over a certain amount for your holiday shoppers — say, for orders of $50 or more.

 Your customers choose to shop with you for plenty of reasons.
 They care about much more than whether or not you can offer them a great deal.
 To many of them, your shipping, customer service, and product quality is far more important than a simple holiday sale.